DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/domo.js.md

 > Regular HTML link syntax will not work in Domo Apps.
 Use the domo.navigate javascript function below to create a link.
 > Custom Apps can navigate the main window to other locations in Domo.
 For example, when the user clicks on a user profile image in a Custom App, the page could navigate to that user's profile page.

-Using this `domo.js` library your app can request a navigation change to a specific URL:
+Using the `domo.js` library, your app can request a navigation change to a specific URL:

 ```js
 domo.navigate('/profile/3234');
 ```

-If you want the navigation to open a new tab or window rather than navigating away from the current Domo page, pass `true` as the second argument:
+If you want the navigation to open a new tab or window, rather than navigating away from the current Domo page, pass `true` as the second argument:

 ```js
 domo.navigate('/profile/3234', true);